-Do human subjects research studies using the subject pool need HRPP/IRB review?
+Do human subjects research studies using subject pools need HRPP/IRB review?

 Yes.
-All human subjects research studies must have HRPP/IRB approval to use the subject pool for recruitment.
+All human subjects research studies must have HRPP/IRB approval to use subject pools for recruitment.

 All recruitment material must meet the requirements for approval as described in the HRPP Policy on the Recruitment of Research Participants, and include:

 - protocol number

 - first name (at a minimum) of the PI or a member of the research team

 - “(PAID)” OR “(CREDIT)” after the study title – REQUIRED ONLY for CLPS studies using the Research Participation System (“Sona System”)

 Can any human subjects research study use a subject pool?

 No. Research under a reliance agreement (IAA) in which Brown relinquishes IRB oversight cannot use subject pools for recruitment.